changlong-liu/azure-sdk-for-python/sdk/communication/azure-communication-chat/README.md

 ### Get messages

 The `list_messages` method retrieves messages from the service.
-- `max_page_size`, optional, The maximum number of messages to be returned per page.
+- `results_per_page`, optional, The maximum number of messages to be returned per page.
 - `start_time`, optional, The start time where the range query.

 `ItemPaged[ChatMessage]` is the response returned from listing messages